 An auspicious meeting with the Austrian baritone Wolfgang Holzmair led the Trio to make a recording with him of the folksongs of Beethoven, Haydn and Pleyel, released by Cypres Records in 2009.

 In 2012, the complete Beethoven piano trios has been released by Harmonia Mundi followed in 2013 by Tchaïkovsky piano trio op.
 50 and Arensky piano trio op.
 32, Fauré and Pierné piano trios in 2014, Brahms piano trio op.
 8 (1854 version) and piano quartet op.
-60 in 2016 and in 2017 by a recording dedicated to Dvorák piano trios op.
+60 in 2016, Dvorák piano trios op.
 90 and op.
-65.
+65 in 2017 and in 2018 by a recording dedicated to five Haydn’s piano trios.

-Their recordings have been awarded several prizes including Choc du Monde de la Musique, Fanfare’s Want List, Critic’s Choice of Gramophone, CD of the Month’ by the BBC Music Magazine, Klassik.com Empfehlung, Cds des Monat Fono Forum, Diapason d’Or of the Year, Midem International Classical Music Award…
+Their recordings have been awarded several prizes including Choc du Monde de la Musique, Fanfare’s Want List, Critic’s Choice and Editor Choice of Gramophone, CD of the Month’ by the BBC Music Magazine, Klassik.com Empfehlung, Cds des Monat Fono Forum, Diapason d’Or of the Year, Midem International Classical Music Award…

 The New York Times declared their interpretation of Mendelssohn’s piano trios the new reference and their Schubert Trout Quintet and Hummel Quintet recording has been included in Forbes’s Top 100 Quality Music Library.
 Recently, in 2016, their recording of Schubert Trio op.
 100 has been chosen as best version amongst 14 other ones by the BBC3 broadcast ‘Building a Library – CD Review’ .